SichangHe/mdbook_ls/README.md

     Full rebuilds happen only when the `.gitignore`, `book.toml`, `SUMMARY.md`, or the theme directory changes.
 - Build artifacts are stored in a temporary directory in memory.
+- It directly serves asset files from the source directory instead of copying all of them.

 ### Incremental preview current limitations